gayathiribhuvan/medical-text-simplifier/README.md

 Contains pairs of:
 - **Expert** (complex medical sentences)
-- **Simple** (expert-simplified sentences)
+- **Simple** (expert simplified sentences)

-A custom 30-sample dataset is also included for demonstration.
+A custom 30 sample dataset is also included for demonstration.

 ---